-The African Studies Center K-16 Education Program is seeking Graduate Student Assistant Summer/Fall 2024
+The African Studies Center K-16 Education Program is seeking Graduate Student Assistant Fall 2024

 The BU African Studies Center Outreach Program aims to promote teaching about Africa and Africa-related studies in U.S. schools.
-In this position, the graduate student assistant will be responsible for assisting the Outreach Director with administrative tasks to help manage the program.
+In this position of 5-7 hours a week, the graduate student assistant will be responsible for assisting the Outreach Manager with administrative tasks to help manage the program.
 Main responsibilities include:

 • Regularly checking and managing the Outreach email inbox and responding to/forwarding messages appropriately.